 A 2-year-old child draws with colored pencils in an album and screams.

 Drawing and painting enable children to engage their senses, explore and make sense of the world around them.
 Through drawing, kids can easily express their emotions and feelings.
+Also, research shows that a single session of drawing improves mood in children and art therapy significantly improves the anxiety symptoms of children.

 In this article, you’ll learn about the value of drawing as a form of expression.
 Additionally, you’ll discover printable activities designed to aid children in expressing their emotions.
 Let’s get started!